 OK, so you still want to host them yourself?

 For all the WordPress users out there, we have good news!

-So you can host your images in your WP website.
+So you can host your images on your WordPress website yourself.

 When StoryChief publishes to your website it will provide your website with a clean blob of HTML.
-What you'd do is parse that HTML and loop through all the images.
+What you will able to do is parse that HTML and loop through all the images.

-For each Image you'd side-load it and replace the URL from our CDN with your own.
+For each image you can then side-load it and replace the URL from our CDN with your own.

 Images not being side-loaded correctly on WordPress?